 You are at great risk if you use the same or the same few passwords for all of your accounts.
 You will see this warning often and for good reason when creating new accounts: it only takes one company to be breached (who didn’t store your data properly) and an attacker gains access to all of your accounts.
 Alternatively, it’s often enough if they just gain access to your main email and phone account (which isn’t very difficult) and that opens up everything else.
 Using a different strong password for every account mitigates some of this risk.

-Less often mentioned, but equally important is using different and random usernames.
-Is your email address firstname.lastname@example.org?
-You’ve just given away an important piece of the puzzle to would-be attacker.
+Less often mentioned, but equally important, is using different and random usernames.
+Is your email address [email protected]?
+You’ve just given away an important piece of the puzzle to a would-be attacker.

 The problem often is safely storing and remembering all of these account names and passwords - that’s where a password manager comes into play.
 Using LastPass (more convenient) or KeePass (more secure) can make the process a whole lot easier and secure.

-Nowadays you can often see a website offering (or requiring) you to enter a code from a text message in addition to your password.
-This is a form of two-factor authentication: an attacker job is made more difficult since he needs access to both your account name and password as well as your phone number.
-Unfortunately, phone numbers are often accessed by social engineers (who exploit human psychology) or accounts are simply hacked into, making this method not particularly secure.
+Nowadays you often see a website offering (or requiring) you to enter a code from a text message in addition to your password.
+This is a form of two-factor authentication: an attacker's job is made more difficult since he needs access to your account name and password AND your phone number.
+Unfortunately, phone numbers are often accessed by social engineers (who exploit human psychology), or accounts are simply hacked into, making this method not particularly secure.

 What I recommend instead is that you use Authy or Google Authenticator on your smartphone.
 This works in a similar way, but you need actual physical access to your device (as opposed to just the number) which significantly enhances your security.

 For even more security, you could purchase a YubiKey, which is a special piece of hardware dedicated entirely to two-factor authentication.